-Programme Manager - Tourism, Aviation & Events Sarah Lee Contact: 0113 2846367 Email: sarah.lee@ ucleeds.ac.uk Sarah lectures in the Higher Education Business department and has taught across a range of modules on both the Leadership and Management and Business, Enterprise and Management courses.
-Prior to lecturing, she held leadership roles in the service sector, managing teams at an online pharmaceutical company, a hotel chain and in retail.

-She has a BA Hons in Event Management from Leeds Beckett University and is involved in running various events including small community events and festivals.
-She holds a Professional Graduate Certificate in Education and is currently studying a Masters in Strategic Project Management.

-Tutor Julia Davidson Contact: 0113 284 6238 Email: julia.davidson@ucleeds.ac.uk Julia has 28 years' experience in the post 16 education sector, most recently at Director Level, specialising in the strategic development of Higher Education in Further Education settings.
+Contact: 0113 235 4824 Email: eloise.layton@ucleeds.ac.uk Futor Julia Davidson Contact: 0113 284 6238 Email: julia.davidson@ucleeds.ac.uk Julia has 28 years' experience in the post 16 education sector, most recently at Director Level, specialising in the strategic development of Higher Education in Further Education settings.
 A key influencer, able to interpret policy and design strategies to deliver funding opportunities and maximise growth.
 Leadership responsibility for over 100 staff and budgets in excess of £8 million.

-Lecturing specialisms include HRM, Strategic Leadership, Change Management, Project Management, Quality Management, Marketing, Finance for Managers and Dissertation supervision.

-She holds Chartered Fellow status of the CIPD (Chartered FCIPD), is PRINCE 2 qualified, and holds a BA HONS, Masters and PGCE in Secondary education.

-Tutor Dr Juston Mubwandarikwa Contact: 0113 235 4827 Email: juston.mubwandarikwa@ucleeds.ac.uk Juston has a vast experience of nine years as a lecturer in Business Management.
+Lecturing specialisms include HRM, Strategic Leadership, Change Management, Project Management, Quality Management, Marketing, Finance for Managers and Dissertation supervision.She holds Chartered Fellow status of the CIPD (Chartered FCIPD), is PRINCE 2 qualified, and holds a BA HONS, Masters and PGCE in Secondary education.
+Tutor Dr Juston Mubwandarikwa Juston has a vast experience of nine years as a lecturer in Business Management.
 He has taught Business Management courses at various levels, starting from Level 4 up to the Master's Level.
 Mainly, he has taught modules in: Strategy, Marketing, Human Resources and Leadership and Change Management.
 Prior, to teaching Business Management, Juston worked in the Manufacturing Engineering sector as an engineer for 13 years.
 He also taught engineering courses in Further Education for four years.
-This vast experience gives him a wide array of knowledge with regards to teaching business theory linking it to real life examples.
+This vast experience gives him a wide array of knowledge with regards to teaching business theory linking it to real life Contact: 0113 235 4827 Email: juston.mubwandarikwa@ucleeds.ac.u k examples.
 He is a holder of PhD, MBA, PGCE and HEA fellowship.
 His research focuses on international entrepreneurship.

-Tutor Shannon O'Neill Contact: 0113 216 4776 Email: Shannon.o'neill@ucleeds.ac.uk Shannon has previous experience in Leadership roles and has accumulated many management skills from previous job roles in the hospitality Industry and has worked within other industry sectors.
+Tutor Shannon O'Neill Contact: 0113 216 4776 Email: Shannon.o'neill@ucleeds.ac.u k

+Shannon has previous experience in Leadership roles and has accumulated many management skills from previous job roles in the hospitality Industry and has worked within other industry sectors.